Jonathan King: Brit Awards, Eurovision Song Contest

 In 1987, King wrote and hosted the Brit Awards for the BBC, and from 1990 to 1992 was the event's writer and producer.
 He resigned just after the 1992 show because he and the British Phonographic Industry, which runs the awards, disagreed about the show's format.
 The following year he founded The Tip Sheet (1993–2002), a weekly trade magazine promoting new acts.

-Also in 1987, King accused the Pet Shop Boys of plagiarising the melody of Cat Stevens' song "Wild World" for their UK No. 1 single "It's a Sin".
+Also in 1987, King accused the Pet Shop Boys of plagiarising the melody of Cat Stevens's song "Wild World" for their UK No. 1 single "It's a Sin".
 He made the claims in The Sun, for which he wrote a regular column during the 1980s.
 King also released his own cover version of "Wild World" as a single, using a similar musical arrangement to "It's a Sin", in an effort to demonstrate his claims.
 This single flopped, while the Pet Shop Boys sued King, eventually winning out-of-court damages, which they donated to charity.

 King's media work included finding and producing the Eurovision Song Contest entrant for the BBC in 1995.
 He selected several songs for them.
 Love City Groove's song, "Love City Groove", came tenth in 1995.
 Gina G's "Ooh Aah...
 Just a Little Bit" came eighth the following year, and was number one on the UK chart.
 "Love Shine a Light" by Katrina and the Waves came first in 1997.
 His entry for 1998, when the UK hosted the event in Birmingham, was by Imaani and came second.
 His writing continued.
 His second novel, The Booker Prize Winner, was published that year.
 He was involved in promoting the Baha Men's number one hit, "Who Let the Dogs Out?"
 (2000) which he first released under the name Fat Jakk and his Pack of Pets in 1998.

 In October 1997, King received a Music Industry Trusts Award.
 The following year he devised The Record of the Year, produced by his Tip Sheet and London Weekend Television, a show in which the public voted for the year's best single.
 In 2000 Nigel Lythgoe, executive producer of the new Popstars talent show, considered hiring King as anchor of its judging panel, but he turned it down.
 Lythgoe took the position himself.

 King reportedly turned down the chance to manage the KLF.